 - Players and parents must be committed to and available for the entirety of the All-Star play.
 Consider that for every player selected, there are other players who would eagerly welcome the opportunity to play.

 - Game locations can vary.
-While a lot of games are played on our Major’s field; out of city traveling/expenses may be required.
+Out of city/county/state traveling/expenses may be required.

-- Absences due to conflicts (i.e. other sports/vacations), unless approved by the All-Star Manager, will lead to suspension or dismissal from the team.
+- Absences due to conflicts (i.e. other sports/vacations) WILL lead to suspension, reduced role on the team during games, or dismissal from the team.

 - As noted above, immediate removal from the All-Star team will be enforced if a player is found playing on another organized baseball team during the All-Star season.